-The space between slab and facade spandrel to be provided with fire stops and fire-rated GI backup panel to stop fire travelling from one floor to another.
+The space between the slab and facade spandrel is to be provided with fire stops and a fire-rated GI backup panel to stop the fire from travelling from one floor to another.

-Knock-out panels should be installed, which are identified by non-removable reflective-dot located on the lower corner of the glass to be visible from the ground by the fire fighters.
+Knock-out panels should be installed, which are identified by non-removable reflective dots located on the lower corner of the glass to be visible from the ground to the firefighters.